 Program Admission Requirements

 The GRE is required for all MSIT applicants.
 For GRE tests taken after August 1, 2011, we require a minimum of 161 on the Quantitative portion (81 percentile) and a minimum of 150 (44 percentile) on the Verbal.
-The GRE will be waived for M.S. degree applicants with an undergraduate degree from an ABET-accredited United States university.
+The GRE will be waived for M.S. degree applicants with an undergraduate degree from an ABET-accredited United States university or for those applicants that show a minimum of 3 years of relevant and recent full-time professional experience in the U.S.

 Minimum grade point average (GPA) of "B" (or equivalent) for all coursework completed during the last two years of undergraduate program.